2016 Chicago-Kent Law Review Live Symposium

-Diana Guzman-Rodriguez, Stanford Law School
+Diana Guzman-Rodriguez, J.S.D.
+Candidate, Stanford Law School

 The Colombian Land Restitution Program, created by the Victims’ Law of 2011, aims to restitute the dispossessed lands to millions of Internally Displaced Persons (IDPs) who were forced to abandon their possessions as they fled the violence of the internal armed conflict.
 At the same time, it aims to contribute to the transformation of deep inequalities associated with massive forced displacement.
 This paper assesses to what extent the socio-legal concepts of dignity takings and dignity restoration can contribute to understanding the forced displacement and land dispossession in Colombia, as well as to enhance the land restitution process.
 The complexities of both land dispossession and land restitution as well as the persistence of the violence associated with the internal armed conflict create an interesting setting to analyze the appropriateness of these concepts.